 Literature and the Environment (ecocriticism); Literature and Disability

 Studies.
 Cranston is the recipient of an Outstanding Performance

-Award, Pioneer Award (for creating interactive online units), and Teaching
+Award, a Pioneer Award (for creating interactive online units), and a Teaching

 Excellence Award (face to face, video-link, and online) from the University of